EPFL-LAP/dynamatic/docs/AdvancedBuild.md

 ### Multi-threaded builds

 By default, *Ninja* builds the project by concurrently using at most one thread per logical core on your machine.
-This can put a lot of strain on your system's CPU and RAM, preventing you from using other applications smoothly or making you run out of RAM (especially during linking of LLVM/MLIR).
+This can put a lot of strain on your system's CPU and RAM, preventing you from using other applications smoothly.
 You can customize the maximum number of concurrent threads that are used to build the project using the `--threads` argument.

 ```sh
 # Build using at most one thread per logical core on your machine